Daniel-KM/Omeka-S-module-SingleSignOn/README.md

     - Creation of an self-signed certificate.
 Check the box and fill the optional keys: countryName, stateOrProvinceName, localityName, organizationName, organizationalUnitName, commonName, and emailAddress.
+    - Shibboleth may require a signing certificate and an encryption certificate, so set the two fields and copy them in the config of Shibboleth.

 - Identity Provider:
   - The identity provider can be a federation of identity providers, in which